 Meeting documents are in the working area (requires password).

-NEA Workshop on Accident Tolerant Fuels (supported by the Committee on the Safety of Nuclear Installations, CSNI)
+NEA Activity on Increased Accident Tolerance of Fuels for LWRs (supported by the Committee on the Safety of Nuclear Installations, CSNI)

 NEA Information Exchange Meetings on Actinide and Fission Product Partitioning and Transmutation (IEM P&T) (in co-operation with the Nuclear Development Committee)